MicrosoftDocs/azure-docs/articles/aks/operator-best-practices-identity.md

 ## Use Azure Active Directory

 **Best practice guidance** - Deploy AKS clusters with Azure AD integration.
-Using Azure AD centralizes the identity management component, meaning any change in user account or group status is automatically reflected in access to the AKS cluster.
+Using Azure AD centralizes the identity management component.
+Any change in user account or group status is automatically updated in access to the AKS cluster.
 Use Roles or ClusterRoles and Bindings, as discussed in the next section, to scope users or groups to least amount of permissions needed.

 The developers and application owners of your Kubernetes cluster need access to different resources.
 Kubernetes doesn't provide an identity management solution to control which users can interact with what resources.
 Instead, you typically integrate your cluster with an existing identity solution.
 Azure Active Directory (AD) provides an enterprise-ready identity management solution, and can integrate with AKS clusters.